Family Food on the Table

 The dairy community in the U.S. supports more than 3 million total jobs, directly employing almost one million people and indirectly supporting more than 2 million.

 And they are on the front lines of sustainability, too.
 The carbon footprint of a glass of milk today is two-thirds less than it was 70 years ago, and it still has the same nutritional benefits and great taste.

-Plus, the dairy community is working to achieve greenhouse gas neutrality, optimize water usage and improve water quality by 2050.
+Not to mention that dairy is a nutritional powerhouse.
 Dairy foods are one of the most affordable and accessible sources of high-quality proteins and of often under-consumed nutrients like calcium, vitamin D and potassium.

 So much to love about dairy.
 OK, let’s get to using and enjoying it!